joaomauricio5/100-days-of-code/log.md

 **Key Takeaways**:
-- HackerRank Certificates apparently require the solutions for their challenges to be able to be computed quicker than their specified maximum time.
+- HackerRank Certificates apparently require the solutions for their challenges to be able to be computed quicker than their specified maximum time for the used language.
 - I need to start thinking about the time complexity of my solutions to coding challenges.
 How can I start studying it?